 In synchrotron accelerators the electron travel in a circular ring and radiate light.
 The radiated energy equals the loss of kinetic energy of the electrons.
 There are a number of cavities along the ring that compensates for the loss of energy by accelerating the electrons.
 At the Max IV accelerator the cavities are designed such that the lowest resonance frequency (the fundamental frequency) is 100 MHz and it is the electric field of this resonance that accelerates the electrons.
 The beam acts as a source and excites resonances with higher frequencies than 100 MHz in the cavity (so called higher order modes).
 These modes might damage the beam if they grow strong.
 For this reason one plans to have a damper for the higher order modes.
-The damper consists of a loop antenna, a coaxial cable with a 50 $\Omega$ load and a notch filter (bandstop filter).
+The damper consists of a loop antenna, a coaxial cable with a 50 Ω load and a notch filter (bandstop filter).
 The design is given in the figure where a is a solid circular cylindric conductors and b, c, d and e are hollow circular cylindric conductors.
-The radius and lengths are as follows:
+There is vacuum in all of the structure, and the radius and lengths are as follows:

-radius of $a=4.3\,\mathrm{mm}$ inner radius of $b=10\,\mathrm{mm}$ outer radius of $b=11\,\mathrm{mm}$ inner radius of $c=17\,\mathrm{mm}$ inner radius of $d=10\,\mathrm{mm}$ outer radius of $d=17.5\,\mathrm{mm}$ inner radius of $e=38.1\,\mathrm{mm}$ inner radius of $e=38.1\,\mathrm{mm}$ $\ell_1=279.5\,\mathrm{mm},\,\ell_2=20\,\mathrm{mm},\,\ell_3=354\,\mathrm{mm}$
+radius of a = 4.3 mminner radius of b = 10 mmouter radius of b = 11 mminner radius of c = 17 mminner radius of d = 10 mmouter radius of d = 17.5 mminner radius of e = 38.1 mm $\ell_1 = 279.5 \text{ mm}, \ell_2 = 20 \text{ mm}, \ell_3 = 354 \text{ mm}$ a) Determine the characteristic impedance of the inner coaxial cable (the one between a and b).

-- a) Determine the input characteristic impedance of the inner coaxial cable (the one between a and b). - b) Why is the inner coaxial cable terminated by a 50 $\Omega$ load? - c) The notch filter is the outer coaxial structure that consists of three parts with lengths $\ell_1$ , $\ell_2$ and $\ell_3$ .
+b) Why is the inner coaxial cable terminated by a 50 Ω load?

+c) The notch filter is the outer coaxial structure that consists of three parts with lengths l_1 , l_2 and l_3 .
 Describe how you can obtain the input impedance of this filter by viewing the filter as three coaxial cables in series.
 Write a Matlab program that calculates the input impedance and plot it in the frequency range 10 MHz-700 MHz.
-Notice that the input impedance of the notch filter must be purely reactive. - d) Draw an equivalent discrete circuit where the loop antenna is a voltage source and where the notch filter and the inner coaxial cable are replaced by impedances. - e) Explain why the design will fulfill its purpose, i.e., to prevent the electromagnetic field of the fundamental resonance to escape from the cavity and to let the other resonances be absorbed by the load. - f) The notch filter will also prevent some other frequencies to escape from the cavity.
+Notice that the input impedance of the notch filter must be purely reactive.

+d) Draw an equivalent discrete circuit where the loop antenna is a voltage source and where the notch filter and the inner coaxial cable are replaced by impedances. e) Explain why the design will fulfil its purpose, i.e., to prevent the electromagnetic field of the fundamental resonance to escape from the cavity and to let the other resonances be absorbed by the load.

+f) The notch filter will also prevent some other frequencies to escape from the cavity.
 One should avoid to have resonances at these frequencies.
 Determine the two lowest frequencies above the fundamental frequency that are stopped.

-A resistiv load $R_b = 150 \Omega$ is connected to a line with $Z_0 = 50 \Omega$ .
+A resistive load $R_b = 150 \Omega$ is connected to a line with $Z_0 = 50 \Omega$.

-- a) Mark the point for the input impedance at the load in the Smith chart. - b) Determine the input impedance at a distance $\ell = 0.3\lambda$ from the load by using the Smith chart. - c) If you increase the distance from the load you will come to a position where the input impedance is purely resistive.
-What is that input impedance at that position and what is the distance to the load, measured in wavelengths?
+a) Mark the point for the input impedance at the load in the Smith chart.

+b) Determine the input impedance at a distance $\ell = 0.3\lambda$ from the load by using the Smith chart.

+c) Start at the load and move towards the generator until you reach the position where the input impedance is purely resistive.
+What is the input impedance at that position and what is the distance, d to the load, measured in wavelengths?